Page Reviewed / Updated - February 08, 2021

 Another program, Community Attendant Services (CAS), provides attendant services or non-medical personal care to individuals in their homes.
 There is an option for self-direction of care, and friends, as well as some family members, may be hired as a caregiver.
 Learn more about CAS eligibility and benefits.

-Also, recently launched is a new Medicaid entitlement program called Community First Choice (CFC).
+There is also a Medicaid entitlement program called Community First Choice (CFC).
 This program differs from STAR+PLUS significantly in that there are no waiting lists for services.
 (Being an entitlement program, anyone who is eligible for services is able to receive them).
 Benefits available via CFC include assistance with activities of daily living, personal emergency response systems, and health maintenance.
 This program allows for consumer direction, also referred to as self-direction.
 This means eligible applicants are able to choose the personal care assistant of their preference, including some family members.

 To qualify for long-term care Medicaid in Texas, elderly individuals must demonstrate a functional need, as well as have limited financial resources and income.
-While the eligibility requirements may vary based on if one is applying for the state Medicaid plan, a Medicaid waiver, or institutional care (nursing home), as a general rule of thumb, the monthly income in 2019 for an individual cannot exceed $2,313 / month.
+While the eligibility requirements may vary based on if one is applying for the state Medicaid plan, a Medicaid waiver, or institutional care (nursing home), as a general rule of thumb, the monthly income in 2021 for an individual cannot exceed $2,382 / month.
 For married couples, with both spouses applying for Medicaid services, each spouse is considered as a single applicant.
-This means each spouse is able to have as much as $2,313 / month in income, or said another way, up to $4,626 / month as a couple.
+This means each spouse is able to have as much as $2,382 / month in income, or said another way, up to $4,764 / month as a couple.
 The asset limit is $2,000 for individuals, and $3,000 for couples.
-One's home (limited to an equity value of $585,000), household items, and vehicle are not included in the asset calculation.
+One's home (limited to an equity interest of $603,000 if a non-applicant spouse doesn’t live in the home), household items, and vehicle are not included in the asset calculation.

 Persons with income and assets over these limits may still become eligible for Medicaid in Texas.
 By working with a Medicaid planning professional, monthly income in excess of the limit can be allocated to qualified income trusts.
 Financial assets in excess of the limit can be converted into exempt assets, such as home reparations, additions, and modifications.
 For individuals that are near the financial limits, or over them, it is strongly recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
 Read more.